 This page contains information on the specialty of metabolic medicine (chemical pathology), a higher medical specialty recruiting to ST3-level vacancies.

-Please note - metabolic medicine is not participating in the RCP ST3 recruitment process.
+Please note - metabolic medicine is not participating in the national Physician ST3 recruitment process.

 Recruitment to metabolic medicine is being coordinated by Health Education East Midlands.

 The specialty - metabolic medicine / chemical pathology

 Development of metabolic medicine